Hint mode is switched on Switch off

 Drawbacks

 1. Less Earning Potential.
 While inflation-indexed bonds provide stability, they may offer less earning potential compared to other investment options, such as stocks.
-These bonds provide a fixed return, which can be lower than the potential returns offered by other securities.
-In cases of low inflation rates, the returns on indexed bonds may not be as lucrative as those from alternative investments.
+The returns on these bonds are designed to maintain purchasing power in the face of inflation, but they might not be as high as the potential returns from equities or other high-risk investments.
+During periods of low inflation, the returns on indexed bonds may be less attractive compared to alternative investments that could offer higher yields.

 2. Imperfect Measure of Inflation.
-In the United States, the most common measure of inflation for inflation-indexed bonds is the Consumer Price Index (CPI).
+In the United States, inflation-indexed bonds typically use the Consumer Price Index (CPI) to adjust their principal and interest payments.
 However, some experts argue that the CPI is not a perfect metric for measuring inflation accurately.
 There is some uncertainty regarding how well indexed bonds will truly protect your investment from the effects of rising prices.

 3. Phantom Income.
 In the U.S., "phantom income" refers to unrealized gains on investments that are not subject to current taxes.
 With inflation-indexed bonds, this can occur when the CPI rises, causing the value of your bond to increase.
 While this may seem advantageous, it's essential to remember that taxes may be incurred on these unrealized gains, affecting the overall return on your investment.